shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 ```

 ### Compatability with RStudio/Interactive Mode
-Batch mode practically useless when it comes to debugging.
-In order not to lose the compatability with RStudio/interactive mode, a conditional statement can be put in the very beginning to differentiate the two modes in which the script is supposed to be run.
+Batch mode is practically useless when it comes to debugging.
+In order not to lose the compatability with RStudio/interactive mode, a conditional statement can be put in the very beginning to differentiate the two.
 ```r
 # detect if whether R script is launched in batch mode or RStudio mode
 batch_mode_on <- is.na(Sys.getenv("RSTUDIO", unset = NA))